top of page

 Plains wildlife include giraffe, zebra, wildebeest and hartebeest to name but a few!
 The reserve offers endless beauty, with a mixture of open plains, hills, rocky koppies, rivers and mountains.

-Volunteers can expect to split their time between the two reserves, usually alternating weeks at each location, although this is not set in stone and may vary.
+Volunteers can expect to split their time between the two reserves, usually alternating weeks at each location.

-Shikondo and Nkomazi are not Big five reserves, so we do advise to not arrive expecting to see every single species of wildlife.
-The idea is to give riders a riding safari, at a much-reduced rate, and allow riders to immerse themselves in the African way of life and nature.
+Mauricedale and Nkomazi are not Big five reserves, so we do advise to not arrive expecting to see every single species of wildlife, although the range of species between the two reserves is very diverse.
+The idea is to give riders a budget riding safari, at a much-reduced rate, and allow riders to immerse themselves in the African way of life and nature.

 Visits to Kruger National Park nearby to take part on game drives can be arranged to fill in the gaps of species that are not on the property.

-Expect to ride for around 2-6 hours per day during your stay.
+Expect to ride for around 3-6 hours per day during your stay, split between two rides; one in the morning and one in the afternoon.

 Activities